Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Disappointing the Family

 In "Teenage Wasteland," Donny is a troublemaker and doesn't do well in school, which makes his mother, Daisy, feel ashamed.
 She can see that he is what she would consider a failure, but she doesn't really know how to help him other than trying to force him to do his homework and punishing him when he doesn't do his homework or causes trouble.
 In "A Thousand Years of Good Prayers," however, Mr. Shi still thinks that his daughter is the perfect young woman that he raised her to be until she reveals something to him that makes him feel as though she has failed her family.
-When she got a divorce, he assumed that her ex-husband was the one who abandoned and betrayed her, as it would be shameful, in his culture's view, for a woman to leave her husband, only to find out that she was in fact the one who betrayed her husband.
+When she got a divorce, he assumed that her ex-husband was the one who abandoned and betrayed her, as it would be shameful, in his culture's view, for a woman to leave her husband.
+He finds out that she was in fact the one who betrayed her husband.
 Neither Donny nor Mr. Shi's daughter turn out to be exactly who their parents want them to be.

 Trying Their Best